Book Review Curfewed Nights

 The Book

 Curfewed Night is a memoir of a Kashmiri youth documenting the period between 1987-2008.
-An insider’s view into the complex world of Kashmir, the conflict and how a whole generation has affected due to it.
+An insider’s view into the complex world of Kashmir, the conflict, and how a whole generation has been affected due to it.
 A Personal memoir of the author mixed with reportage and history of Kashmir that gives you a personal and tragic account of the Kashmir conflict.

 Curfewed Nights captures the tragic and barbaric human rights abuses in Kashmir.
-There were so many and most of these are unheard of by the general population in rest of India.
-Only the academics, human rights activists and Kashmir sympathizers know about the news which are censored for the common people.
-And, when they raise their voices against it, they are termed as anti-national or anti-India working on behalf of foreign forces.
+There were so many, and most of these are unheard of by the general population in the rest of India.
+Only the academics, human rights activists, and Kashmir sympathizers know about the news which are censored for the common people.
+And, when they raise their voices against it, they are termed as anti-national or anti-India, working on behalf of foreign forces.
 The easiest way to discredit anyone.

 About The Author